RequestNetwork/RequestVesting/README.md

 ## Detailed description

 ### Overview of the flow for a grant
-1. The spender need first to allow tokens he wants to grant to the address of the vestingERC20 contract: token.allow(vestingContract.address, amount).
+1. The spender needs to create a token allowance for the vestingERC20 contract: token.allow(vestingContract.address, amount).

-2. The spender create a deposit on the vesting contract: vestingContract.deposit(token.address, amount).
+2. The spender creates a deposit on the vesting contract: vestingContract.deposit(token.address, amount).

 3. The spender is now able to create a grant: vestingContract.grantVesting(token.address, vester.address, amount, vesting_starting_time, vesting_period, cliff_period)

 4. a.
 At any moment, The spender can revoke a vesting he created. calling: vestingContract.revokeVesting(token.address, vester.address).
-The token already released will be send directly to the vester and the grant will be deleted.
-The tokens not sent to the vester will be unlocked to the spender.
+The tokens already released will be sent directly to the vester and the grant will be deleted.
+The tokens not sent to the vester will be unlocked for the spender.

 4. b.
 The vester can try to withdraw the released tokens at any time with the call: vestingContract.withdraw(token.address, spender.address)

 N.B.
-If a spender want to get back his unlocked tokens, he just need to create a grant to himself with a endTime before now. e.g: vestingContract.grantVesting(token.address, spender.address, amount, 0, 0, 0)
+If a spender wants to get back his unlocked tokens, he just needs to create a grant to himself with a endTime before now. e.g: vestingContract.grantVesting(token.address, spender.address, amount, 0, 0, 0)

 ### Per module description
-The system has 1 main module : the vesting contract (VestingERC20.sol).
+The system has 1 main module: the vesting contract (VestingERC20.sol).

 #### The vesting contract (VestingERC20.sol)